 As part of the College’s cost-saving measures, this refresh cycle ITS will be “supercharging” computers (increasing RAM to 8GB, switching to 240 GB SSDs, refreshing software) rather than purchasing new computers.

 In addition, the College is moving from Macs to Windows computers where possible due to Apple’s recent design decisions that hinder the ability of ITS to perform upgrades and repairs, along with Apple’s increasing price structure.
+Some of Luther's current Apple hardware can be upgraded, and some cannot.
+Mac users may continue using Apple hardware as long as ITS has a supply of inventory that can be "supercharged".

 The new and upgraded systems will automatically be loaded with the standard software that we provide to offices on campus.
 This includes Microsoft Office 2016, Adobe Creative Cloud, Firefox, Chrome, Citrix, Media Players (Quicktime, Windows Media Player) and various utilities for managing computer files.